Therapy Focus Logo

 Initial Assessments

-An initial assessment will be conducted at our Osborne Park clinic prior to the program commencing.
+An initial assessment will be conducted prior to the program commencing.
 Every child is unique.
 This assessment will help identify developmental concerns and determine the most appropriate therapy approach for each child.

 Group Sessions

-Weekly group sessions are held in our play-based therapy space and target language, attention, gross and fine motor skills.
-The sessions are facilitated by two qualified therapists and accommodate up to 8 children.
+Weekly group sessions are run over an 8 week period and target language, attention, gross and fine motor skills.
+The sessions are facilitated by qualified therapists and accommodate up to 8 children.
+Sessions run for 1 hour and 15 minutes.

 Post-intervention Assessments